veikkonyfors/blog/_posts/2022-09-20-magnetism.md

 It is believed, that natural static magnets have been born in association with a strong electric field such as one caused by lightning.
 [Lodestone](https://en.wikipedia.org/wiki/Lodestone), also called magnetite, is a type of natural static magnet.

-### Electric magnetism
+## Electric magnetism

-A stable electric charge creates a static electric field around it, as described in [electricity](../../../2022/09/19/electricity#electric-field).
-In practice, however, it is very seldom that charge is stable.
-Instead charges most always at least vibrate, unless they reach absolute zero temperature.
-When an electric charge is moving, it makes the electric field fluctuate around it.
-An [electromagnetic wave](../../../2024/01/11/electromagnetic-wave) is created.
-Changing electric field then creates a changing magnetic field.
+If charged object is moving in steady speed, it creates a **magnetic field** around it.
 One can demonstrate this by setting a compass next to an electric wire.
 Compass needle adjusts to magnetic field immediately when [electric current](../../../2022/09/19/electricity#electric-current) is turned on.

-Put electric wiring around a magnetizable object and and electric magnet is born.
+Put electric wiring around a magnetizable object, let current flow and and electric magnet is born.